Maxpeng92/Hadoop-LogProc/README.md

 Directed Join
 =======
-The shuffle over- head in the repartition join can be decreased if both L and R have already been partitioned on the join key before the join operation.
+The shuffle overhead in the repartition join can be decreased if both L and R have already been partitioned on the join key before the join operation.
 This can be accomplished by pre-partitioning L on the join key as log records are generated and by pre- partitioning R on the join key when it is loaded into the DFS.
 Then at query time, matching partitions from L and R can be directly joined

 	Inits:
 		- If Ri not exist in local storage then remotely retrieve Ri and store locally HRi ← build a hash table from Ri